ibrahim-mohd/PPIS-MDPharma/README.md

    - If no ligand-bound structure is available, you can use **[Fpocket](https://github.com/Discngine/fpocket)** to identify potential binding pockets.
    - Supply the **Fpocket output `*_out.pdb` file**, which includes the protein and all detected pockets.
    - You will also need the **residue ID(s)** corresponding to the pocket of interest.
-   - The script `00_identify_pocket_conf.py` automates this process and selects the MD frame with the most open interface pocket.
+   - The script `00_identify_pocket_conf.py` automates this process and selects the MD frame with the most open interface pocket and also prints the pocket ID that you need  in the next step if this method is used.

      Run:
      ```bash